tosca07/picochess/README.md

 Installation with more detailed info
 ------------------------------------
-1. You need a Raspberry PI 4 (or 3) and a 32G SD card.
+1. You need a Raspberry PI 5, 4, or 3.
+You also need a 32G SD card.
 2. Use Raspberry Pi Imager to crete a PI operating system on your SD card as follows:
 3. Choose PI 4 and 64bit OS (I have not tested PI 3 yet, but feel free to test)
 4. Username is assumed to be pi which should be standard on the imager.
 You can make sure by editing options in the imager.